ratatui/ratatui-website/src/README.md

 - switching to raw mode and the alternate screen

 Ratatui is very flexible and customizable.
-It does not dicate how you need to structure your application. as it is a library not a framework.
+It does not dicate how you need to structure your application, as it is a library not a framework.
 This book covers some different options covering the range from simple single file applications throught more complex applications using approaches based on components, Flux and The Elm Architecture.